Medicare FAQs

 No, you do not have to inform UCare that you are traveling.
 You also have emergency coverage worldwide.

-UCare Medicare Plans include coverage for dental, chiropractic, hearing and vision services.
-For more specific details on how these services are covered, please refer to your Evidence of Coverage (EOC) for cost sharing or contact Customer Services for detailed information.
+UCare Medicare Advantage plans include coverage for dental, chiropractic, hearing and vision services.
+For more specific details on how these services are covered, please refer to your Summary of Benefits for cost sharing or contact Customer Service for detailed information.

 Medicare Part B drugs that are administered by a health care professional in the form of a shot or infusion, such as chemotherapy, do count toward your medical out-of-pocket maximum.

-Medicare Part D is a voluntary outpatient prescription drug program available to anyone who is enrolled in Medicare Part A or Part B. It helps Medicare beneficiaries pay for their prescription drugs.
-There are four phases of coverage:
+Medicare Part D is a voluntary outpatient prescription drug program available to anyone who is enrolled in Medicare Part A or Part B. It is often included in a Medicare Advantage plan and helps Medicare beneficiaries pay for their prescription drugs.
+As you spend money on your covered drugs, you progress through the coverage phases until the new calendar year.
+Starting in 2025, the three phases of coverage include:

 Not all plans have the same deductible or copays for drug tiers.
-See your Summary of Benefits for specifics and for the Medicare coverage limits set each year.
+See your Summary of Benefits for specifics.

-UCare Medicare members have several options for lowering prescription costs:
+UCare Medicare Advantage plan members have several options for lowering prescription costs:

-• Drug tier changes: If your medication falls in a tier 4 or a tier 2, it may be eligible to be reviewed for a tiering exception.
+- Drug tier changes: If your medication falls in a Tier 2 or Tier 4, it may be eligible to be reviewed for a tiering exception.
 If approved, the cost of your drug would be lowered to the tier below, in turn lowering your copay.
-To start the tiering exception process, your provider can either contact Express Scripts (ESI) at 877-558-7521 or send an exception form to UCare.
+To start the tiering exception process, your provider can contact Navitus Health Solutions.
+You can also start by calling our plan or by accessing the coverage decision process through our website.

-• Patient assistance programs: Certain drugs have patient assistance programs that can help pay for a particular medication.
-To find out if your drug qualifies, contact UCare's Customer Service.
+- Patient assistance programs: Certain drugs have patient assistance programs that can help pay for a particular medication.
+To find out if your drug qualifies, contact UCare Customer Service.

 Payment